wilmTap/analytics-udd/predictive-core.md

 https://www.hesa.ac.uk/component/studrec/show_file/14051/a%5E_%5ELEARNDIF.html

 ###Valid Values & Mappings
-CODE	DESCRIPTION (ENGLISH)	DESCRIPTION (WELSH)	HESA - LEARNDIF	FE ILR - LLDDCAT 1	Moderate learning difficulty		1	10
-2	Severe learning difficulty		2	11
-10	Dyslexia		10	12
-11	Dyscalculia		11	13
+CODE,DESCRIPTION(ENGLISH),DESCRIPTION(WELSH),HESA(LEARNDIF),FEILR(LLDDCAT)
+1,Moderate learning difficulty,,1,10
+2,Severe learning difficulty,,2,11
+10,Dyslexia,,10,12
+11,Dyscalculia,,11,13
-19	Other specific learning difficulty		19	94
+19,Other specific learning difficulty,,19,94
-20	Autism spectrum disorder		20	14
-90	Multiple learning difficulties		90	3
-97	Other		97	96
-98	No learning difficulty		98	N/A
+20,Autism spectrum disorder,,20,14
+90,Multiple learning difficulties,,90,3
+97,Other,,97,96
+98,No learning difficulty,,98,N/A
-99	Not known / information not provided		99	N/A
+99,Not known / information not provided,,99,N/A
-98	No learning difficulty		NULL	NULL
+98,No learning difficulty,,NULL,NULL

 Please Note - N/A denotes that no mapping value is applicable (and should not be confused with NULL)

 ###Format
 Int